caligin/nomad-playground/README.md

-# clusterstuff
+# nomad playground

-cluster experiments
+see what you can do with this toy

-`make ensureif cluster test` will bootstrap everything and do a test run
+`make ensureif cluster` will bootstrap everything

 `make` downloads dependencies, builds the demo consumer and `vagrant up`s

-`make test` to run the jepsen tests

 if you need reprovisioning of vms then `vagrant provision`